-Burnt Bridge Creek Trail is a 15.6 mile heavily trafficked out and back trail located near Vancouver, WA that features a river and is rated as moderate.
+Burnt Bridge Creek Trail is a 15.6 mile heavily trafficked out and back trail located near Vancouver, Washington that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash